-Arthritis is an incredibly painful inflammation of the joint itself.
-Inflammation is normally part of your body's healing process and part of your body’s defense against viruses and bacteria, but inflammation can also be a reaction to injuries.
+Cartilage and Joint aches are areas of the body that becomes reddened, swollen, hot, and often painful, especially as a reaction to injury or infection.
+This increased redness is normally part of your body's healing process and part of your body’s defense against viruses and bacteria, but inflammation can also be a reaction to injuries.

-In people with arthritis, inflammation often occurs for no obvious reason.
-This is referred to as an autoimmune condition and means that the immune system is literally attacking your joints, so instead of helping to repair the body, the inflammation actually causes damage to the affected joint and causes pain and stiffness.
+In people with joint issues, increased redness often occurs for no obvious reason.
+This is referred to as an autoimmune condition and means that the immune system is literally attacking your joints, so instead of helping to repair the body, the inflammation actually causes damage to the affected joint and causes aches and stiffness.
 When this inflammation occurs, chemicals from the body are released into the blood or affected tissues.
-This release of chemicals is supposed to increase the blood flow to the area of injury or infection, but with arthritis, there is no injury or infection, and this process of inflammation may allow some of the chemicals to leak fluid into the tissues, resulting in swelling, and stimulating nerves and causing pain.
-Increased blood flow and release of these chemicals attract white blood cells to the sites of inflammation.
-The increased number of cells and inflammatory substances within the joint can cause irritation, wearing down of cartilage, and swelling of the joint lining.
-Arthritis inflammation may also affect the tendons and ligaments surrounding the joint.
+This release of chemicals is supposed to increase the blood flow to the area of injury or infection, but with joint issues, there is no injury or infection, and this process of inflammation may allow some of the chemicals to leak fluid into the tissues, resulting in fluid retention, and stimulating nerves and causing discomfort.
+Increased blood flow and release of these chemicals attract white blood cells to the sites of increased fluid retention.
+The increased number of cells and inflammatory substances within the joint can cause irritation, wearing down of cartilage, and fluid retention of the joint lining.
+Cartilage and joint inflammation may also affect the tendons and ligaments surrounding the joint.

-There are more than 100 different types of arthritis, with different causes and treatment methods.
-Two of the most common types are osteoarthritis (OA) and rheumatoid arthritis (RA).
-Inflammatory types of arthritis like these, often affect several joints.
-Rheumatoid arthritis, which is a common example, is a systemic illness that mainly affects the joints.
+There are more than 100 different types of joint issues, with different causes and treatment methods.
+Two of the most common types are OA and rheumatic joint issues (RA).
+Inflammatory types of joint issues like these, often affect several joints.
+RA, which is a common example, is a systemic illness that mainly affects the joints.

-Some, but not all types of arthritis, are the result of this misdirected inflammation.
-Arthritis is a general term that describes inflammation in joints.
+Some, but not all types of joint concerns, are the result of this misdirected cellular fluid retention.
+Joint concerns are a general term that describes inflammation in joints.

-The most common form of arthritis called osteoarthritis (also known as degenerative arthritis) is a bit of a misnomer.
-It is not believed that inflammation plays a major role in osteoarthritis.
-Other painful conditions of the joints and musculoskeletal system that are not associated with inflammation include fibromyalgia, muscular low back pain, and muscular neck pain.
+The most common form of joint and cartilage concerns is called OA (also known as degenerative is a bit of a misnomer.
+It is not believed that cellular fluid retention plays a major role in joint and cartilage issues.
+Other hurtful conditions of the joints and musculoskeletal system that are not associated with cellular fluid retention include fibromyalgia, muscular low back aches, and muscular neck discomfort.

 - Joint stiffness